fourjuaneight/fourjuaneight/README.md

 * Articles written in [Markdown](https://daringfireball.net/projects/markdown/syntax).

 ## Privacy
-Clever Laziness is written and created by [Juan](https://www.twitter.com/fourjuaneight).
+Fourjuaneight is written and created by [Juan Villela](https://www.twitter.com/fourjuaneight).
 Google Analytics is used to get a better understanding viewing behaviors.
 Links to apps or other items may include affiliate links; this allows me to avoid using ads of any kind to run the site.
 I promise no ads will ever be used.

 ## Text Content License
 Unless otherwise noted, the text content on this site is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License, “[CC-BY-ND](http://creativecommons.org/licenses/by-nd/4.0/)”.